Inclusive Thermodynamics of Computational Machines: Introduction

-ST has revealed that there are unavoidable thermodynamic tradeoffs in nonequilibrium physical systems, in particular those that perform computation.
-These tradeoffs relate to the speed of a computation, its noise level, and whether the computational system is thermodynamically ``tailored'' to perform a given computational task~\cite{DavidWolpertSTComputation, Wolpert_2020, Kolchinsky2019ThermodynamicCO,brittain2021build,strasberg2015thermodynamics,Freitas2021StochasticTO,Gao2021PrinciplesOL,e21030284}.
+These analyses have revealed that there are unavoidable trade-offs among the thermodynamic resources used in specific nonequilibrium physical systems, in particular systems that perform computation.
+Some of the trade-offs uncovered relate to the speed of a computation, its noise level, and whether the computational system is thermodynamically ``tailored'' to perform a given computational task~\cite{DavidWolpertSTComputation, Wolpert_2020, Kolchinsky2019ThermodynamicCO,brittain2021build,strasberg2015thermodynamics,Freitas2021StochasticTO,Gao2021PrinciplesOL,e21030284}.